 For six weeks each summer, Calvary Chapel Bible College Peru opens its doors to high school juniors, seniors and recently high school graduates, to get their feet wet in missions ministry.
 After a week-long "boot camp" in Cajamarca, students are sent on a missionary adventure to Peru's jungles, Andean highlands, coastal deserts, and inner cities, to work with already established Calvary Chapel outreaches.
 These missionary teams learn the basics of Spanish, enjoy the native food and culture of Peru, while acquiring ministry tools such as: conversational evangelism, VBS preparation, Inductive Bible Study method, balloon making, face painting, puppeteering, and evangelistic theatre/music, and more!
 Students must be willing to travel, work hard, sweat, eat anything, serve, and respect the college's strict curfew and no dating policy.
 Applications are now being accepted for the next YSOM scheduled to begin June 22nd, 2018.

-Youth Summer of Missions program includes a two-week stay at the campus of Calvary Chapel Bible College in Cajamarca, Peru studying Biblical Missions and ministering to the local Andean communities of Llacanora and Cajabamba.
-After the initial two week "bootcamp" (including language learning, ministry preparation and Bible study), students will spend time ministering in Trujillo, where they will be assisting a new church plant, reaching out to the local community, and completing various construction projects.
-The students will then travel to Arica, Chile to assist local churches in their existing ministries, and possibly to Arequipa and Tacna, Peru.
-The program will conclude in Lima before returning to Cajamarca.
+Youth Summer of Missions program 2018 includes a two-week "bootcamp" at the campus of Calvary Chapel Bible College in Cajamarca, Peru.
+During this time, we will be studying Biblical Missions and ministering to the local Andean communities of Llacanora and Cajabamba.
+After the initial two week stay (including language learning, ministry preparation and Bible study), students will spend time ministering in Trujillo (July 9th-15th), where they will be assisting a new church plant, reaching out to the local community, and completing various construction projects.
+The students will then travel to Pacasmayo and Trujillo, Peru, Cuenca, Ecuador and Lima.

 1. How do I apply to the Youth Summer of Missions Program at Calvary Chapel Bible College Peru?